 - Add the garlic to the butter and sizzle for 30 seconds, moving it around the pan so it doesn't burn.
 Turn the heat down if you need.

-- Add the tomato paste and let it gently sizzle for a 2 minutes, whisking it into the garlic and butter.
+- Add the tomato paste and let it gently sizzle for 2 minutes, whisking it into the garlic and butter.

 - Bring it to a really gently simmer here, it shouldn't be bubbling aggressively.